warp-build/warp/manual/blog/First Contact.md

 I'm a trekkie, and like Zefram Cochrane's first Warp drive design, I expect the right technological development to push us to an entire new age.
-For us software developers at least, tho I don't see any Vulcan's greeting your team anytime soon.
+For us software developers at least (I don't see any Vulcan's greeting your team anytime soon).

 So I set out to build the equivalent engine but for the whole software lifecycle, and I am calling it (drumroll 🥁): **warp**.